Unemployment Insurance Handbook for Employers (UCB-201-P)

 Chapter DWD 120 also requires that the following special notices be given to certain employees.

-- Employers who have been designated by the Department as seasonal employers must notify employees that wages earned in seasonal employment may be excluded when determining his or her eligibility for UI benefits.
+- Employers who have been designated by the department as seasonal employers must notify employees that wages earned in seasonal employment may be excluded when determining his or her eligibility for unemployment benefits.
 For this exclusion to apply, the notice must be provided on Form UCB-9381-P or an equivalent before the employee starts working.